GeoBIMpro/CarND-Vehicle-Detection/writeup.md

 ![alt text][image3-2]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+####  5. Test images

-Ultimately I searched on two scales using RGB 3-channel HOG features without spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 3 scales using RGB 3-channel HOG features without spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]

 But you can find in test image5 the right white car is not dectected.
 I guess it is because not enough train data.
 ---

 ###  Video Implementation

-####1.
-Veido Result
+####  1. Veido Result
 Here's a [project_video](https://youtu.be/TOLAfcZU9BU)

 Here's a [test_video](https://youtu.be/roQnOUG84kI)

-####2.
-Heatmap and filter
+####  2. Heatmap and filter

  I created a heatmap from positive windows and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.